brown-ccv/how-to-pr/README.md

 If you currently have the main branch checked out, you'll be asked to name your new branch.
 <img width="1112" alt="Screen Shot 2022-10-05 at 16 02 01" src="https://user-images.githubusercontent.com/2803227/194152194-feb675e5-e41b-4604-89c2-ca060c28742c.png">

-Choose a descriptive name, like `34-feat-update-history-section-formatting` or `42-fix-broken-links-in-introduction`.
-Use lower-case words, separated by dashes.

 If you currently have a different branch checked out, you'll be asked to name your branch *and* choose to "Create branch based on..."
 <img width="1112" alt="Screen Shot 2022-10-05 at 15 59 45" src="https://user-images.githubusercontent.com/2803227/194152020-b049819a-cc5a-475d-8571-16f088fd2b07.png">